-Processing: In order for the photos to be worthwhile, they had to be processed.
+Processing: In order for the photos that we took to mean anything, they had to be processed.
 Processing the photos proved to be one of the most challenging aspects of the project.
-MATLAB was used to process the photos and view results.
-The MATLAB code used the NDVI formula to construct the image with NDVI values for each pixel.
+We used MATLAB to process the photos and view results.
+The code used the NDVI formula to construct the image with NDVI values for each pixel.

-First the photos needed to be aligned using Photoshop to make sure that each pixel represents the same area on the ground.
-Then the photos were processed using MATLAB to analyze each pixel individually.
-In the final NDVI result, the visible light was comprised of the red and blue channels from the visible light photo and the infrared light was the green and blue channels from the infrared camera.
-The red channel in the infrared photo was tainted by visible light due to the visible light blocking filter so it was not used.
-The result was an index value that ranged from -1 to +1 with

-+1 representing healthy vegetation and -1 representing unhealthy vegetation for each pixel in the resulting photograph.
+First the photos need to be aligned using Photoshop to make sure that each pixel represents the same area on the ground.
+Then the photos are processed using MATLAB to analyze each pixel individually.
+In the final NDVI result, the visible light is comprised of the red and blue channels from the photo and the infrared light is the green and blue channels from the infrared camera.
+The result is an index value that ranges from -1 to +1 with +1 representing healthy vegetation and -1 representing not healthy vegetation for each pixel in the resulting photograph.

 Results: The results from this experiment turned out great.
-Using the NDVI formula, there are clear distinctions between healthy vegetation and non-vegetation objects like roads as seen in (Fig. 5).
+Using the NDVI formula. there are clear distinctions between healthy vegetation and non-vegetation objects like roads as seen in Figure 5.
 The red, orange, or yellow parts of the photo represent vegetation on the ground.
 The healthier the vegetation, the more red the color.
 It is easy to see variations in the health of the vegetation as not all of the vegetation is the same color.
-One important thing to remember when looking at a NDVI image is that not all vegetation has the same properties.
-What we mean by this is that different plants absorb and reflect different amounts of visible and near-infrared light.
-So even though some vegetation may appear healthier, it may not be.
-More research has to be done on specific types of vegetation in order to compare different vegetation.

-Fig 5: The NDVI resulting image of Clinton, Wisconsin
+Figure 5: The NDVI resulting image of Clinton, Wisconsin